nljubic/Who-feeds-the-world/index.md

 ### Which features are the most influential features on the Gross Domestic Product ?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We use **knowledge** based method and more **technical**,  data analysis algorithm, to select the feature.
 However we expect to see the most traded goods as the most influential ones.

-We find that the goods that most influences the GDP are **soybean, tomatoes, maize, wheat, cattle live animals and pigs** amongst other.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We find that the goods that most influences the GDP are **soybean, tomatoes, maize, wheat, cattle live animals and pigs** amongst other.

-It is an interesting result that is easily understandable.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It is an interesting result that is easily understandable.
 Take **soybean** for example.
 This crop is one of the **most produced**.
 The mains exporter are the US, Brasil and Argentina and the main importer is China.
 Around **330 millions tonnes** of soybean was produced in 2018.
 It is vastly used to **feed animals**.
 It is thus coherent to see such an important good be selected by our model.
 We see also that wheat, oats, cattle live and pigs are present.
 This again is easily understandable.
 It is sufficient to look at our **eating habit** to convince ourself that those goods plays an important role in the GDP.
 Below is the full list of the selected features:

 - Soybeans Crops Production tonnes
 - Tomatoes Crops Production tonnes